CosmWasm/sylvia-book/src/basics/reusability.md

 implemented on the `Cw1Whitelist` contract, and this implementation is being reused in `contract/cw1-subkeys/src/whitelist.rs`.

-You might also want to separate the functionalities of your contract in some sets.
+You should also separate the functionalities of your contract in some sets.
 It is the case of `Cw1`.
 It is created as a separate crate and reused in both `Cw1WhitelistContract` and `Cw1SubkeysContract`.
 You can check the implementation in `contracts/cw1-subkeys/src/cw1.rs`.
 For interface declaration itself, take a look at `contracts/cw1/src/lib.rs`.